 If you're looking for a financial advisor in North Carolina, there are a lot to choose from all over the state.
 To help you sort through the options, SmartAsset compiled this list of the top financial advisor firms in the state.
-If you'd prefer to have the work of finding a firm done for you, the financial advisor matching tool from SmartAsset can set up with as many as three advisors in your area who meet your needs.
+If you'd prefer to have the work of finding a firm done for you, the financial advisor matching tool from SmartAsset can match you with as many as three advisors who serve your area.

 |Rank||Financial Advisor||Assets Managed||Minimum Assets||Financial Services||More Information|

 |2||Alphastar Capital Management, LLC Find an Advisor||$1,567,171,002||$10,000|| || |

 |3||Parsec Financial Find an Advisor||$4,226,304,258||No set account minimum|| || |

 Let us help match you with the right financial advisor for your needs.Answer a few questions to get a personalized match.

 |4||Bragg Financial Advisors Inc. Find an Advisor||$3,070,907,908||Varies by account type|| || |

 Minimum AssetsVaries by account type